alexeyinkin/dart-enum-map/enum_map/README.md

 If you add a value to your enum, the generated file will break the build because there will be an uncovered case that does not return a result.
 This will remind you to rebuild your generated files.

+## Support Chat

+Do you have any questions?
+Feel free to ask in the [Telegram Support Chat](https://ainkin.com/chat).

+Or even just join to say 'Hi!'.
+I like to hear from the users.